lbryio/spec/index.md

 1. Bureaucracy and transaction costs.
 While a centralized system can allow for an authority to use a process to reassign names based on trademark or other common use reasons, this system is also imperfect.
 Most importantly, it is a censorship point and an avenue for complete exclusion.
 Additionally, such processes are often arbitrary, change over time, involve significant transaction costs, and _still_ lead to names being used in ways that are contrary to user expectation (e.g. [nissan.com](http://nissan.com)).

-1. Inefficencies from price controls.
+1. Inefficiencies from price controls.
 Any system that does not allow a price to float freely creates inefficiencies.
 If the set price is too low, we facilitate speculation and rent-seeking.
 If the price is too high, we see people excluded from a good that it would otherwise be beneficial for them to purchase.

 We sought an algorithmic design built into consensus that would allow URLs to flow to their highest valued use.
 Following [Coase](https://en.wikipedia.org/wiki/Coase_theorem), this staking design allows for clearly defined rules, low transaction costs, and no information asymmetry, minimizing inefficiency in URL allocation.